Andreas Lill

-Andreas Lill is a German Progressive metal drummer.
+Andreas Lill is a German progressive metal drummer.
 He is best known for his work as the drummer for the band Vanden Plas.

 Background

 Andreas Lill was born November 3, 1965.
 As an early teenager he tried to learn to play bass guitar, but at 15 he started learning drums and the instrument stuck with him.
 He started a band called Exodus, and he recruited the now Vanden Plas singer and bandmate Andy Kuntz for vocals, and his brother Stephan Lill on guitar.
 The band, which has 3 live shows in Germany, evolved into the modern Vanden Plas, adding Torsten Reichert on bass and Günter Werno on keyboards.

-Away from Vanden Plas, Lill has been involved in many musicals, such as Jesus Christ Superstar, Rocky Horror Picture Show, Little Shop of Horrors, and others.
-He has also been involved in multiple side projects, such as Missa Mercuria, Abydos, Section A, Winterlong, and Ian Parry's Visions.
-His favorite bands are Van Halen and King's X.
+He is a trained power systems electronics technician and holds a diploma in civil engineering.
+To finance the beginning of his career as a professional musician, he worked as a road builder, mover, manufacturer of drill anchors and express driver, among other things.
+Away from Vanden Plas, Lill has been involved in many musicals, such as Jesus Christ Superstar, Rocky Horror Picture Show, Evita, Little Shop of Horrors, Rock of Ages, and others.
+He has also been involved in multiple side projects, such as Missa Mercuria, Abydos, Section A, Winterlong, Ian Parry's Visions and All My Shadows.

+His favorite bands are Van Halen, Journey and King's X.

+Since 2010 he runs his own drum company AL-Custom Drums and is now endorser for Istanbul Mehmet Cymbals.